A PDF version of the plan can be found here.

-We value our responsibility as the state’s leader in making Missouri the best possible place for the U.S. Department of Defense and its Service, and other defense-related entities to carry on their work in defending our Nation.
+- We value our responsibility as the state’s leader in making Missouri the best possible place for the U.S. Department of Defense and defense-related entities to carry on their work in defending our Nation.

-We value our role in ensuring that Missourians have good jobs because defense-related companies can prosper in our state.
+- We value our role in ensuring that Missourians have good jobs that are connected to defense-related companies and military installations, missions and defense agencies.

 6. Goals.
 Based on input from our Virtual Town Hall meeting, and the solid foundation of our prior strategic plan, we have adopted three (3) overarching strategic goals that will focus MMPEC’s efforts in the performance of its mission, and give guidance to the Governor and General Assembly.

 Each goal has strategies associated with it that MMPEC believes is achievable and advances the mission and vision of MMPEC.
 Since this plan is intended as a set of policy recommendations for all of state government, accomplishing many of the strategies will fall outside the abilities of MMPEC, the Military Advocate, and the Department of Economic Development where the Military Advocate resides.

 However, since this plan must be actionable and measurable, the Military Advocate, on behalf of MMPEC, will establish specific actions, timelines and measures of success to allow MMPEC, the Department of Economic Development and the General Assembly to judge whether our state—including MMPEC and the Military Advocate—are achieving the goals we adopted.
 It is the position of MMPEC that if each of these goals is accomplished, the state of Missouri, MMPEC and the Military Advocate will be fully successful in achieving their shared vision, and that there will be an enriched economic vitality and enhanced quality of life for all Missourians.